sunggun1/MuscleSignal/README.md

 React Native muscle utilization rate App

-My team used a ble communication from a arduino uno sensor.
+My team used a ble communication from an arduino uno sensor.

 We used react native app, aws ec2 with terraform, python flask.
 My team wanted to use AI for linear pattern recognition.